Point Prompting: Counterfactual Tracking with Video Diffusion Models: Abstract

 \section{Abstract}

 Trackers and video generators solve closely related problems: the former analyze motion, while the latter synthesize it.
 We show that this connection enables pretrained video diffusion models to perform zero-shot point tracking by simply prompting them to visually mark points as they move over time.
 We place a distinctively colored marker at the query point, then regenerate the rest of the video from an intermediate noise level.
 This propagates the marker across frames, tracing the point's trajectory.
 To ensure that the marker remains visible in this counterfactual generation, despite such markers being unlikely in natural videos, we use the unedited initial frame as a negative prompt.
 Through experiments with multiple image-conditioned video diffusion models, we find that these ``emergent'' tracks outperform those of prior zero-shot methods and persist through occlusions, often obtaining performance that is competitive with specialized self-supervised models.
+Finally, we show that trajectories produced by pretrained generators can be distilled into a fast tracker with similar performance, serving as effective supervision for a tracking model.

 \mysection{Introduction} Recent generative models have shown the remarkable ability to produce temporally consistent videos.
 The objects within them persist across frames, through occlusion, and despite variations in camera pose and lighting.
 These capabilities are closely related to the {\em visual tracking} problem.
 While generation deals with producing videos that contain temporally persistent objects, tracking deals with analyzing such videos to estimate motion.
 A variety of methods have exploited the connections between these two problems, such as by using trackers to supervise or control video generators~\citep{Chefer2025VideoJAMJA,burgert2025go,geng2025motion,hao2018controllable,ardino2021click} and to evaluate the temporal consistency of generated videos by measuring how ``trackable'' they are~\citep{allen2025direct,Lai-ECCV-2018,ceylan2023pix2video,tokenflow2023}.